|Price||$11.79 / Month|

 BlockNews is a basic block access service.
 It offers plenty of connections and a nice selection of servers, but those things don’t set it apart from any of our other providers.
-We would recommend Astraweb and Eweka over this provider for most users.
+We would recommend Eweka over this provider for most users.

 Remember that connection limits are often used as selling points by USENET providers but, in practice, there’s a ceiling on how many connections you can use.
 To put it directly, using all fifty connections provided with these block accounts is more likely than not to slow down your connection rather than speed it up.
 You’ll have to cut back on the number of connections until you reach your maximum speed and, for most users, the number of connections actually required will be under twenty, meaning the fifty offered by this provider isn’t likely to pay off in any worthwhile way.

 There are plenty of block providers out there, including the aforementioned Eweka and Astraweb.
 BlockNews has a service that’s competitive with those providers, but it doesn’t stand out in any particular way.
 For that reason, we recommend with going with more established names to get your block access.
 You can check out our top five providers for other options in block access in addition to the recommendations we’ve already given.